Affiliate links on Android Authority may earn us a commission. Learn more.

 5 best home security apps and IP camera apps for Android

 Home security is getting cheaper, smarter, and easier every year.
 Thus, the market is dwindling for standalone home security apps.
 Most of the better ones combine with a smart security camera these days.
-Still, there are a few options to explore for those who still have old phones lying around.
+Still, there are a few options to explore for those who still have old phones lying around and want a little extra security.
 Here are the best home security apps for Android.

 We have a separate list of hardware security cameras if you want to go the whole nine yards.